Manu100001/Python-Darts-GUI/README.md

 - With `Back`, `-`, `+` and `Next` you can control the input.
 Once all results have been entered, simply press `Next` again.
 - The next round will be caculated automatically.

+Images:
+- In the directory `Images/tournament_tree` are a few more pictures, which also show the processes.

 ![Screenshot](Images/tournament_tree/04_full_tree.png?raw=true)

 ## Setup for electronic dartboard